BAPTIZE IN THE NAME OF JESUS CHRIST

 There is one verse—and only one—that differs from all others that require baptism to be “in the name of Jesus Christ”:

-MATTHEW 28:19 Therefore, go and make disciples in all nations, baptizing them into the name of the Father, and of the Son, and of the Holy Spirit;
+MATTHEW 28:19 “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit,

 This is in complete contrast to all other New Testament Scripture, which specify the name of Jesus Christ only.